top of page

 About Us:

-Intersectionality Women’s Programmes CIC (IWP) is a survivor-led, trauma-informed further education and empowerment provider.
-We support women and girls aged 14+ who are rebuilding their lives after domestic abuse, intersectional barriers, hardship, exclusion, or trauma.
+We support women and girls aged 14+ who are rebuilding their lives after experiences of abuse, hardship, exclusion, trauma, and intersecting barriers.

 • No recourse to public funds

-• Domestic or sexual abuse
+• Experiences of domestic or sexual abuse

 • Mental health challenges, disability, or neurodiversity